-Figures 1-3 and 1-4 illustrate how the MLCP could provide the message delimiting function by (1) looking for synchronization characters, SOH, STX, ETX, and block-check characters on receive and (2) sending similar control characters on transmit.
-The MLCP itself is insensitive to variations in character set and control characters, although support for different types of communications interfaces may require different Communications-Pacs to be used because of varying transmission characteristics.
+(2) sending similar control characters on transmit.
+The Processor itself is insensitive to variations in character set and control characters, although support for different types of communications interfaces may require different adapters to be used because of varying transmission characteristics.